ava-labs/avalanche-docs/docs/tooling/avalanchego-postman-collection/setup.md

 ## Conclusion

-If you completed the tutorial, you are now able to quickly [issue API calls](/tooling/avalanchego-postman-collection/making-api-calls.md) to your node without messing with the curl commands in the terminal.
+If you have completed the tutorial, you are now able to quickly [issue API calls](/tooling/avalanchego-postman-collection/making-api-calls.md) to your node without messing with the curl commands in the terminal.
 This allows you to quickly see the state of your node, track changes or double-check the